ts4z/barge-rulebook/src/badugi.md

 ## TLDR

-[deuce-to-seven-triple-draw.md](Triple draw), but four cards where pairs and like-suited cards are "bad".
+[Triple Draw](deuce-to-seven-triple-draw.md), but four cards where pairs and like-suited cards are "bad".

 ## Forced Money